flrs/vpn_remote_control_gadget/README.md

 - **Tolerances of part are too large.** During design, I was extra cautious to implement a +0.5 mm tolerance in all directions.
 These were too large, resulting in the PCB in the case sliding around and the slider originally not working.
-Filling material gets the job of fixing the PCB done and makes the slider workable (see last picture, red ellipses).
-Before printing, I would advise makers to add about 0.4 mm to the inner walls, to restrict lateral movement of the PCB.
+Filling material gets the job of fixing the PCB done and makes the slider workable (see red ellipses).
+Before printing, I would advise makers to add about 0.4 mm to the inner walls to restrict lateral movement of the PCB.
 Also consider that this may bring the e-paper screen further off-center, potentially hiding part of the screen.

 - **Pushbutton casing component not properly dimensioned.** The gap between the lower side of the case's pushbutton component is too far from the top of the actual pushbutton.
 This results in the user having to press the push button in the casing with a lot of force, for the actual pushbutton to be actuated.
-I would advise adding about 0.5 mm to the inner-facing part of the push button component in the casing before printing (see last picture, orange arrow).
+I would advise adding about 0.5 mm to the inner-facing part of the push button component in the casing before printing (see orange arrow).

-- **USB interface slot slightly misaligned.** The USB interface slot should be positioned a little bit more (about 0.5 mm) to the left, looking from the bottom of the case.
-While the current position works for connecting any charger, it is slightly off-center.
+- **USB interface slot slightly misaligned.** The USB interface slot should be positioned a little bit more (about 0.5 mm) to the left, looking from the bottom of the case, as in the picture above.
+While the current position works for connecting a USB charger, it is slightly off-center.

 - **Case cover too thin.** The sliding case cover, while functional, is subjectively too thin.
 It bends, making it hard for the pin that goes into the groove for closing the cover to stay in place.
 For future iterations, I